niall-byrne/python-in-a-box/{{cookiecutter.project_slug}}/README.md

 - `source scripts/extras.sh`
 - `install_git_hooks`

 ## Installing a virtual environment, and the CLI on your host machine

 The [scripts/extras.sh](scripts/extras.sh) script does this for you.

-First install [poetry](https://python-poetry.org/) on your host machine:
+Source this script, and use the `dev` command on your host:
 - `pip install poetry`

-Next, source this script, setup the extras, and use the `dev` command on your host:
 - `source scripts/extras.sh`
 - `pib_setup_hostmachine` (to install the poetry dependencies)
 - `dev --help` (to run the cli outside the container)